CallMeGreg/gh-security-config/README.md

 > [!WARNING]
 > **Rate Limiting Considerations**: Setting concurrency higher than 1 increases the likelihood of encountering GitHub's secondary rate limits.
 To avoid rate limiting issues, consider [exempting the user from rate limits](https://docs.github.com/en/enterprise-server@3.15/admin/administering-your-instance/administering-your-instance-from-the-command-line/command-line-utilities#ghe-config).

+### Error Handling and Requirements

+#### Dependabot Availability
+If you attempt to enable Dependabot settings when they're not available:

+- **Automatic Detection**: The tool will detect API errors related to Dependabot unavailability
+- **Graceful Stopping**: Processing will stop immediately with a clear error message
+- **Guidance Provided**: The tool will advise you to either remove Dependabot settings or enable Dependabot on your instance

+To avoid these issues, use the `--dependabot-available` flag to specify availability upfront, or answer the interactive prompt when it appears.

 ### Apply Security Configurations